Dongguage/education/README.md

-This is my comments and thoughts on Chinese education
+This is comments and thoughts on Chinese education system